MBT Program FAQs

 For students applying to graduate programs, the Office of Admissions does not require students to submit credential evaluations (ECE or WES reports).
 The Graduate Admissions office will perform its own review of your academic course work.
 We will not accept evaluations performed by another agency in place of your original transcripts, mark sheets, or degrees.
 Evaluations will also not be used in place of certified, English translations.

 Supporting Documents required by the Program

-Please note that as part of the application, besides transcripts, GRE, and TOEFL scores you will also need to upload your personal statement and a CV through the online application.
+Please note that as part of the application, besides transcripts and TOEFL scores you will also need to upload your personal statement and a CV through the online application.
 Three letters of recommendation are also required.
 The application will ask you to type in the names and email addresses of three individuals who will be submitting reference letters on your behalf.
 The system will send an email to each individual you indicated with a link where they can upload the letter.

 You should include information about yourself, your research experience, your current research interests, why you are interested in the program, and your long term goals.
 While there is no minimum or maximum length for the personal statement, the statements we receive are typically around 2 pages in length.